jbellsey/redux-model-utils/docs/example.md

     // standard. add other middlewares here
     createStoreWithMiddleware = redux.applyMiddleware(thunk)(redux.createStore),

-    // prepare an object for combineReducers
-    allReducers = reduxModelUtils.buildReducerMap(models),
+    // THIS IS NEW: prepare an object for combineReducers allReducers = reduxModelUtils.buildReducerMap(models),

+    // THIS IS REQUIRED (but you might already be doing it):
     // unify all models into a single reducer masterReducer = redux.combineReducers(allReducers),

     masterStore = createStoreWithMiddleware(masterReducer);

+// THIS IS NEW:
 reduxModelUtils.setStore(masterStore);
 module.exports = masterStore;
 ```